Icy roads. Busy highways. Distracted drivers. Outright accidents.

 “In 2018, 67,580 vehicles in Ontario were involved in Fatal and Personal Injury Collisions.”

 For most of us, however, it’s just not a risk worth taking.
+Cars are just too expensive to replace with out-of-pocket funds.

 What is collision coverage?

 Collision coverage is a type of auto insurance that covers the cost of your repair bills if you damage your vehicle in an accident by hitting an object or another car.
-The amount of coverage you have will depend on the coverage limits set in your policy, but take comfort knowing that many policies with collision coverage will cover you no matter who was at-fault.
-If you weren’t at fault, then you’d be covered under “direct compensation property damage” included in your mandatory auto policy.
+The amount of coverage you have will depend on the coverage limits set in your policy, but take comfort knowing that many policies with collision coverage will cover you no matter who was at fault.
+If you weren’t at fault, then you’d be covered under “direct compensation property damage” included in your auto policy.

 - another vehicle